U.S. Supreme Court Opinion Centers Largely on Professor Aditya Bamzai’s Argument

 U.S. Supreme Court justices cited a University of Virginia School of Law professor by name 31 times in Ortiz v.
 U.S., a case that tackled the scope of the Supreme Court’s original and appellate jurisdiction under Article III.

-Professor Aditya Bamzai presented oral argument in January as an unprecedented independent amicus and was mentioned frequently in the decision released Friday.
+Associate Professor Aditya Bamzai presented oral argument in January as an unprecedented independent amicus and was mentioned frequently in the decision released Friday.
 Although the court rejected his argument, Justice Elena Kagan, writing for a 7-2 majority, devoted 15 pages of her 25-page opinion to Bamzai’s contention that the Supreme Court lacked jurisdiction to hear the case.

 “As I hope readers of today’s decision will agree when they read all the opinions in this case, including a concurrence and dissent, Professor Bamzai provoked some good and hard thinking on all sides,” Kagan said from the bench in delivering the opinion Friday.